Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Implementation Details

 \section{Implementation Details}

-The temporal ID net~\cite{Cozzolino_2021_ICCV} is trained using our input features after appropriately modifying the number of input channels to match our feature dimension.
+Figure~\ref{fig:lms} visualizes the full set of 126 landmarks that we use to compute the input features for our model.
+Our model is based on the temporal ID net~\cite{Cozzolino_2021_ICCV}.
+It is trained using our input features derived from the pairwise landmark distances, after appropriately modifying the number of input channels to match our feature dimension.
 To adjust the receptive field of the temporal ID net so that it predicts an embedding vector for longer or shorter input clips, we modify the number of layers of the network, and the dilation factor for the layers.
-Specifically, here are the kernel sizes and dilation factors for each of the layers in the temporal ID net, depending on the choice of input clip duration F: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item F = 31 frames: $(1, 1, 1, 1, 2, 2, 2, 2, 4)$ \item F = 51 frames: $(1, 1, 1, 1, 2, 2, 2, 4, 4, 4, 4)$ \item F = 71 frames: $(1, 1, 1, 1, 2, 2, 2, 2, 2, 2, 4, 4, 4, 4, 4)$ \item F = 91 frames: $(1, 1, 1, 1, 2, 2, 2, 2, 2, 2, 2, 4, 4, 4, 4, 4, 4, 4)$ \end{enumerate} The kernel sizes are all set to $3$ apart from the first layer, which is $1$.
+Specifically, here are the kernel sizes and dilation factors for each of the layers in the temporal ID net, depending on the choice of input clip duration F: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item F = 31 frames: $(1, 1, 1, 1, 2, 2, 2, 2, 4)$ \item F = 51 frames: $(1, 1, 1, 1, 2, 2, 2, 4, 4, 4, 4)$ \item F = 71 frames: $(1, 1, 1, 1, 2, 2, 2, 2, 2, 2, 4, 4, 4, 4, 4)$ \end{enumerate}

+The kernel sizes are all set to $3$ apart from the first layer, which is $1$.
 All other details of the temporal ID network are adapted from the existing implementation~\cite{Cozzolino_2021_ICCV}.
-To implement the push and pull terms in Equations~\fakeref{1,2} in the main paper, $n$ and $t$ span over 5 consecutive F-frame clips in a video.
+To implement the push and pull terms in Equations~\ref{eq:pull},~\ref{eq:push},~\ref{eq:timeshuffle-push} from the main paper, $n$ and $t$ span over 5 consecutive F-frame clips in a video.
 That is, during training, the temporal ID net receives as input (F+4)-frame videos, and outputs 5 embedding vectors, one for each of the 5 F-frame clips in the video.
-The max operation in Equations~\fakeref{1,2} is performed over the 5 different clips (therefore, 5 different values of n), and the overall loss term in Equation~\fakeref{4} accumulates over 5 values of $t$.
+The max operation in Equations~\ref{eq:pull},~\ref{eq:push},~\ref{eq:timeshuffle-push} from the main paper is performed over the 5 different clips (therefore, 5 different values of n), and the overall loss term in Equation~\ref{eq:loss} accumulates over 5 values of $t$.
 So, when a batch of videos is loaded for a training iteration, it comprises of (F+4)-frame ``videos'', which are split into 5 clips.
 These (F+4) frames are randomly selected from the entire video.